 Public debt, or borrowing, includes the contracting or guaranteeing of domestic and external (foreign) debt through loans, financial leasing, on-lending and any other type of borrowing, including concessional and non-concessional borrowing, whatever the source.
 Borrowing and debt of county government owned institutions would be included in the definition of total county government debt.
+Liabilities from defunct local authorities and pending bills have also been classified as Debts.

-1.3 Definition of a Medium-Term Debt Management Strategy
+1.2.2 Medium-Term Debt Management Strategy